Merlot, Cabernet Sauvignon, Cabernet Franc

 After pressing, the different ferments and varieties are then blended as early as possible to give maximum integration time.
 We also attempt to ferment the Cabernet Franc either with the Merlot or Cabernet Sauvignon, to further enhance integration.

-After blending and settling, the wine is then matured in new to four year old French oak barriques (predominately from Bordeaux coopers).
+After blending and settling, the wine is then matured in new to five year old French oak barriques (predominately from Bordeaux coopers).
 While in oak the wine undergoes malolactic fermentation and each barrel is checked and topped up weekly.
 This wine is usually racked twice during its oak maturation.

 After twelve months in oak the wine is racked out of barrel to a tank and then returned to 4 and 5 year old French oak barriques for a further 10 months of maturation.
 Extended maturation in older oak softens the wine without adding oak flavour.
 After this further time in oak the wine is then racked to tank and given a gentle filtration on its way to bottle.